About Me

 And here's a picture of my cat!

-If you’re interested in working with me, hop over and read my treatment section.
-If that resonates, reach out to me and we can decide whether setting up an initial consult makes sense.
+Use the links below to learn more about my services.
+If you’re interested in working with me, reach out to me and we can decide whether setting up an initial consult makes sense.